 Shaawano niindigo.
 Makwa nindoodem.
-Gaawaabiganikaag indoonjibaa, idash Cayuga ishkoniganing indaa.
+Gaawaabaabiganikaag indoonjibaa, idash Cayuga ishkoniganing indaa.
 Miigwech mawidishiyeg!

-The menu at left has links to my academic activities, artistic work, political commentary, and Ojibwemowin resources.
+The menu at left has links to my academic activities, artistic work, electronic projects, political commentary, and Ojibwemowin resources.

 My book, music, and film reviews are written from the perspective of an Indigenous scholar, and may include commentary on how I use the materials for teaching.

 I received my PhD in Anthropology in 2012 from the University of Iowa.
 I did my undergraduate work at the University of Minnesota.
 I have taught at Bowdoin College in Maine, the University of Victoria in British Columbia, The Evergreen State College in Washington, the University of Washington, and Cornell University in New York.

 Please note, nothing on this site should be construed as representative of any of my current or past institutional affiliations.

-My research areas are: Indigenous language revitalization, language and identity, American cultural studies, language ideologies, American Indian sovereignty, critical theory, Native American studies, and coloniality.
+My research areas are: Indigenous language revitalization, language and identity, American cultural studies, language ideologies, Indigenous sovereignty, critical theory, Indigenous studies, and coloniality.

 I am also known for applying Indigenous critical theory to zombie films and literature.